dclw29/DSFU-Net/README.md

 We also provide the means to generate your own training data using either the precompiled parameters we discuss in the paper or your own, and then retrain the network.
 This could be useful, for example, if you want to change the shape of data to a different resolution (although note that interpolation to 256x256 is likely a simpler idea).

-The bulk of scripts needed for dataset generation are in /dataset_generation/, though the prepare_lmdb_input in /main/ is also needed.
+The bulk of scripts needed for dataset generation are in /dataset_generation/, though the prepare_lmdb_input.py script in /main/ is also needed.
 The main scripts of interest are the GenerateTrainingData, which differ as follows:

 (1) GenerateTrainingData - the main dataset generation method (see paper for details) which pulls molecules from the meta_library files and uses the SRO parameters in the CorrelationGeneration folder to generate data.
 The lists of SRO parameters were obtained from Monte Carlo simulations.